Descanonge/neba/docs/source/data/usage.rst

 Now, every time we load data (using :meth:`.Dataset.get_data`), the function is applied.
 You can always disable it by passing ``dm.get_data(ignore_postprocess=True)``.

+New loaders should implement the method :meth:`~.LoaderAbstract.load_data_concrete` that loads data from a given source.
+:meth:`.LoaderAbstract.get_data` will deal with getting the source and applying post-processing.

 Writer
 ------